joshiatul/joshiatul.github.io/about.md

 description: About me.
 ---
 ## About
-I am senior data scientist @ kayak
+I am senior data scientist @ kayak.
 This is my blog about statistics, machine learning, data science and whatever I think about!